 Option Description -w Shows warnings.
-By default, warnings are turned off. -e error log Specifies file into which the program writes errors and warnings. -l xml file list Lists files to be processed. -d directory Specifies the directory that contains the files to transform.
+By default, warnings are turned off. -e error_log Specifies file into which the program writes errors and warnings. -l xml_file_list Lists files to be processed. -d directory Specifies the directory that contains the files to transform.
 The default behavior is to process all files in the directory.
 If only a subset of the files in that directory, for example, one file, must be processed, then change this behavior by setting $-1$ and specifying the files that must be processed.
-You can also change the behavior by using the $-x$ or $-i$ option to select files based on their extension. -x source_extension Specifies extensions for the files to be excluded.
+You can also change the behavior by using the $-x$ or $-1$ option to select files based on their extension. -x source_extension Specifies extensions for the files to be excluded.
 Use this option with -d.
 The program does not select any files with the specified extension. -i source_extension Specifies extensions for the files to be included.
-Use this option with -d.
+Use this option with $-d$ .
 The program selects only files with the specified extension. -s stylesheet Specifies the stylesheet.
 If you set $-d$ or $-1$ , then set $-s$ to indicate the stylesheet to be used.
-You must specify the complete path. -r result_extension Specifies the extension to use for results.
+You must specify the complete path.

+Option Description -r result_extension Specifies the extension to use for results.
 If you set $-d$ or $-1$ , then set $-r$ to specify the extension to be used for the results of the transformation.
-So, if you specify the extension out, the program transformed an input document $doc$ to $doc.out$ .
+So, if you specify the extension out, the program transformed an input document doc to doc.out.
 By default, the program places the results in the current directory.
-You can change this behavior by using the $-o$ option, which enables you to specify a directory for the results.
+You can change this behavior by using the $-o$ option, which enables you to specify a directory for the results. -o result_directory Specifies the directory in which to place results.
+You must set this option with the $-r$ option. -p param_list Lists parameters. -t num_of_threads Specifies the number of threads to use for processing.
+Using multiple threads can provide performance improvements when processing multiple documents. -V Generates verbose output.
+The program prints some debugging information and can help in tracing any problems that are encountered during processing. -debug Generates debugging output.
+By default, debug mode is disabled.
+A graphical user interface (GUI) version of the XSLT debugger is available in Oracle JDeveloper.